exercism/v3/markathon.md

 There are three aims for this Markathon:

 1. Make more progress with content and tooling for v3
-2. Get local setups succesfully working on our local machines
+2. Get local setups successfully working on our local machines
 3. Get to know each other more as a community

 For (2), check out the [instructions in the development-environment repo](https://github.com/exercism/development-environment/blob/master/README.md).